-The Department may, at its discretion, require the contractor to submit any or all subcontract agreements to the RCCL either directly or through the Project Engineer for review and approval.
+In addition to the Self Certification Process described in 8.2.1; the Department may, at its discretion, require the contractor to submit any or all subcontract agreements to the RCCL either directly or through the Project Engineer for review and approval.
 If the subcontract agreements are acceptable the RCCL will give written approval for each subcontract.